-I feel like there are so many amazing things to be said about The Melody of You and Me, I could go on all night, and the world be damned if I won’t go on about this book until the end of time to be honest.
+I feel like there are so many amazing things to be said about The Melody of You and Me, I could go on all night, and I will go on about this book until the end of time, to be honest.
 This book is diverse and inclusive, the majority of characters in The Melody of You and Me are in the LGBT community and the love interest is Filipino.
-Another thing we see is that Chris and Josie have different sexualities and that the author also raises the topic of how someone’s experiences has nothing to with their sexuality.
+Another thing we see is that Chris and Josie have different sexualities and that the author also raises the topic of how someone’s experiences have nothing to with their sexuality.
 All of that was handled really well in my eyes.

 Pre-order the book here.

 Since I was feeling very inspired by The Melody of You and Me you can check out an edit I made to celebrate it here.